rmvirut/site-stack/README.md

 I make no use of this info beyond the primary function of calling the API.
 No other pieces of information are collected from the user at any point in time and all information is retained on your computer.

 Please be aware however, that by using this extension, and by necessity the services of whatcms.org (the only third party involved), you consent to the policies of whatcms.org.
-You can find details of their policy here: https://whatcms.org/Privacy_Policy.
+You can find details of their policy here:  [https://whatcms.org/Privacy_Policy](https://whatcms.org/Privacy_Policy).

+Any and all concerns, feature requests and discovered bugs can be reported to dijidomain@gmail.com.